vue-leaflet/Vue2Leaflet/docs/mixins/README.md

-# Mixins {docsify-ignore}
+# Mixins

 > Vue2Leaflet mirror the class based structure of leaflet with mixins.
-Since we believe in keeping everything as DRY as possible we added few mixins of our own.
+> Since we believe in keeping everything as DRY as possible we added few mixins of our own.

 ## Circle